[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 The Shonai Plain Eastern Edge Fault Zone stretches in a straight line for 35km. © Mt.
 Chokai-Tobishima Geopark

-An active fault line runs along the edge of the Shonai Plain. the Shonai Plain Eastern Edge Fault Zone and stretches from Yuza Town at the foot of Mt.
-Chokai to Sakata City, Shonai Town, and Tsuruoka City, about 35 km south.
+A network of active faults runs along the edge of the Shonai Plain.the Shonai Plain Eastern Edge Fault Zone, it extends about 35 km south from Yuza Town at the foot of Mount Chokai to Sakata City, Shonai Town, and Tsuruoka City.

 As of 2022, the probability of an earthquake occurring within the next 100 years on the Shonai Plain Eastern Edge Fault Zone is 0% in the north and less than 20% in the south (Announced on October 19, 2009 by the Earthquake Headquarters, Earthquake and Disaster Prevention Research Division, Research and Development Bureau, Ministry of Education, Culture, Sports, Science and Technology).
 However, it is said to have caused the Shonai earthquake of 1894 (Meiji 27) in the past, so it is still an active fault and requires careful vigilance